arr225/Data-Analysis-and-Hypothesis-Testing-for-Rideshare-Company/Sure Tomorrow Insurance - Machine Learning for Insurance Claims/README.md

 - Personal data was obfuscated using a matrix multiplication technique.
 Despite data masking, the model's performance remained intact, proving that personal information can be protected without affecting predictive power.

 ## Visuals

+### Task 1: Similar Customers Results
 ![Task 1: Similar Customers Results](https://github.com/arr225/Data_Projects_TripleTen/blob/d6bf6e5e3751ec3f22527c05cf2037e8aec9dabf/Sure%20Tomorrow%20Insurance%20-%20Machine%20Learning%20for%20Insurance%20Claims/Similar%20Customers%20Results.png)
+*Description:* This visual shows the output of the customer similarity search using Euclidean and Manhattan distance metrics.
+It displays the top results for customers most similar to the given customer based on gender, age, income, and family members.

+---

+### Task 2: KNN Classifier Results
 ![Task 2: KNN Classifier Results](#)
+*Description:* A visualization of the performance of the K-Nearest Neighbors (KNN) classifier model in predicting insurance benefits.

+---

-![Task 3: Linear Regression Performance](#)
+### Task 3: Linear Regression Performance
+![Task 3: Linear Regression Performance](#) *Description:* This visual displays the performance of the linear regression model in predicting the number of insurance benefits a customer is likely to receive.

 ## Results
 - **KNN for Customer Similarity:** Successfully identified similar customers, with scaling improving results.